 The types of properties in which the Company invests are expected to face competition for residents or patients from other similar properties, both locally and nationally.
-For example, competing seniors housing properties may be located near the seniors housing properties the Company owns or acquires.
-Any decrease in revenues due to such competition at any of the Company's properties may adversely affect the Company's operators' ability to make scheduled rent payments to the Company and with respect to the Company's seniors housing and other healthcare properties leased to TRS entities, may adversely affect the Company's operating results of those properties.
+Any decrease in revenues due to such competition at any of the Company's properties may adversely affect the Company's operators' ability to make scheduled rent payments to the Company and with respect to the Company's seniors housing properties leased to TRS entities, may adversely affect the Company's operating results of those properties.